1963 Social Credit Party of Canada split: Leadership division

+Departing MPs

 On 2 September 1963, seven Quebec MPs announced that they would be supporting Caouette's breakaway faction: Maurice Coté (Chicoutimi), Jean-Louis Frenette (Portneuf), Chapdelaine, Gerard Ouelette (Rimouski), Marcel Lessard (Lac-Saint-Jean) and Gérard Girouard (Labelle).
 Dr. Marcoux rejoined the Social Credit Party and announced his loyalty to Thompson.
 (Marcoux had never stated his reasons for quitting the party, but said that the reasons had now been removed.)
 This left the Thompson faction with 11 MPs, the Caouette faction with ten, and three MPs who had not announced.
 The Ralliement's riding executive in Marcoux's Quebec—Montmorency riding called for his resignation, saying that he had "betrayed us, has lost our confidence forever, and for the last time we ask him to resign."

 The Thompson loyalists said that they had been elected to work in the interests of party policies throughout the country under Thompson's leadership, and that that mandate would remain intact until the next election.
 Further, they said that the positions of party leader and deputy leader could only be determined by a national convention.
 They announced that they would establish a new branch of the National Social Credit Association in Quebec to replace Caouette's Ralliement des créditistes, which had been serving in that role.
 They also said that they expected that they would be expelled from the Ralliement.

-Caouette met with 14 Quebec Socred MPs on 2 September 1963 to start work on creating the new party, saying, “Eventually we will attempt to make this a national party and take it across Canada to protect French Canadians in every province.”
+Caouette met with 14 Quebec Social Credit MPs on 2 September 1963 to start work on creating the new party, saying, “Eventually we will attempt to make this a national party and take it across Canada to protect French Canadians in every province.”
 His faction now included Charles Gauthier (Roberval), Gilles Gregoire (Lapointe), Gerard Perron (Beauce), Gilbert Rondeau (Shefford), Pierre Boulin (Dorchester), R. Beaulé (Quebec Est), L.-P. Boulanger (Charlevoix), Raymond Langlois (Megantic), in addition to Latulippe and Dionne.
 Caouette was elected parliamentary leader and Gregoire was elected House Leader.

 Caouette again called for a new national convention of the Social Credit Party of Canada to choose a new leader, and announced that the Thompson loyalists in the Quebec caucus would not be expelled from the Ralliement des creditistes.
 Caouette said that Thompson did not care about the French Canadian view of politics, and was afraid of embracing social credit doctrine, for which there was more support in Quebec than in the rest of Canada.

 On 10 September 1963, Lucien Plourde, MP for Quebec West, declared his support for Caouette, bringing the Ralliement caucus to 13.

+Results

-The Thompson faction was now reduced to 11 MPs, one less than the minimum for a party to be a recognized group in the Commons, which meant that Caouette—and not Thompson—would receive an extra $4,000 per year in compensation (worth about $40,400 in 2025 dollars), and be given priority in speaking in the House.
-As a measure of how much the party's dynamics had changed, seven of the Social Credit Party's 11 MPs were from Quebec.
+The Thompson faction had been reduced to 11 MPs, one less than the minimum for a party to be a recognized group in the Commons, which meant that Caouette—and not Thompson—would receive an extra $4,000 per year in compensation (worth about $40,400 in 2025 dollars), and be given priority in speaking in the House.
+As a measure of how much the party's dynamics had changed, only seven of the Social Credit Party's remaining 11 MPs were from Quebec.